 that makes us restless, eager to do Your will

 and to bring justice and love around us.

-• Today’s Gospel presents three points: the third announcement of the Passion (Mt 20, 17-19), the petition of the Mother of the sons of Zebedee (Mt 20, 20-23) and the discussion of the disciples regarding the first place (Mt 20, 24-28).
+Today s Gospel presents three points: the third announcement of the Passion (Mt 20:17-19), the petition of the mother of the sons of Zebedee (Mt 20:20-23) and the discussion of the disciples regarding the first place among them (Mt 20:24-28).

 4) Personal questions

-• James and John ask for a favour, Jesus promises suffering.
-And I, what do I ask Jesus for in my prayer?
+James and John ask for a favor and Jesus promises suffering.
+What do I ask Jesus for in my prayer?
 How do I accept suffering and the pains and sorrow which come to me in my life?